-Without using a expansion card, the camera can only be used in auto and manually modes.
+Without using an expansion card, the camera can only be used in auto and manual modes.

 There are a total of 26 Creative Expansion Cards.
-Some of them are a second version of a card.
+Some of them have a second version of a card.
 I do not know what any of the differences between the versions are.